SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 ## Introduction

 Welcome to my Data Science and Research Projects Portfolio!
-This repository showcases various projects that I've worked on, mainly regarding data analytics, data visualization, machine learning and Economics and Behavioral Science research.
+This repository showcases various projects that I've worked on, mainly regarding Data Analytics, Data Visualization, Machine Learning and Economics and Behavioral Science research.

 ## Projects